cmmp/ds-flask-nginx-docker/README.md

 Running
 -------

-After building the docker image, to run it simply issue `docker run -p 80:80 --rm -it ds-flask-app`.
+After building the docker image, to run it simply issue `./docker-start.sh`.
 That will create a disposable container running the API.
 Point your browser to http://localhost/apidocs to check out the Swagger UI.
 You can try out the predictions right from your browser.

 ![Screenshot](screenshot.png)